 - Amazing external kitchen

 The Reconn R2 is 1700mm longer, 500mm taller and 30mm wider than our existing soft floor camper.
 It’s got more than double the water capacity, nearly double the payload and easily as much storage.
+It also has a light tow ball weight, which we are very pleased about.
 On the flip side our soft floor had 30 amp hours more of batteries and 160W of extra solar, but that can always be improved on!

 I have done a YouTube video walk around, which might be of more use if you are trying to work out how big it is inside: